MogensenJesse/image-optimizer/DOCUMENTATION.md

 #### Component Interactions and Data Flow

 - **Frontend to Backend**: The React frontend communicates with the Rust backend using Tauri's invoke API to send commands like `optimize_image` and `optimize_images`.
-- **Backend to Sharp Sidecar**: The Rust backend manages a pool of Node.js processes that run the Sharp image processing library, communicating via JSON messages.
+- **Backend to Sharp Sidecar**: The Rust backend communicates with the Sharp sidecar using memory-mapped files for efficient data transfer, sending batches of up to 500 images at a time.
 - **Events and Progress**: The sidecar emits progress events during processing that flow back to the frontend through Tauri's event system.

 The optimization workflow follows these steps:
 1. **Image Selection**: User selects images via drag-and-drop or file picker
 2. **Task Creation**: Frontend creates optimization tasks with settings and sends them to the backend
-3. **Task Processing**: Tasks are validated, batched, and distributed to Sharp workers
+3. **Task Processing**: Tasks are validated, batched, and transferred to the Sharp sidecar via memory-mapped files
 4. **Result Handling**: Optimization results return to the frontend with statistics and file paths

 ```mermaid